ufechner7/Tethers.jl/docs/src/examples.md

 If you zoom in to the points in time where pos_z crosses -10m you should see a difference...
 ```
-In this example the gain of accuracy is very small, but that can be different
+In this example, the gain of accuracy is very small, but that can be different
 in other simulations.
 For benchmarking we call solve twice: The first call ensures that the
-code is compiled, the second call measures the execution time of the code.
+code is compiled, and the second call measures the execution time of the code.

 **Python**
 The script, which executes the Python code with callbacks: